Organizational Citizenship Behavior: Key Benefits and How to Cultivate It

-Organizational Citizenship Behavior refers to the voluntary actions taken by the employees at their workplace.
+Organizational Citizenship Behavior refers to the voluntary actions taken by employees at their workplace.
 These behaviors can contribute to a productive and positive environment.
 OCB incorporates actions like showing initiative and assisting coworkers.
 It will likewise nurture a harmonious ambiance.

 While OCB is exhibited by the employees, it will enhance job gratification and foster teamwork.
 On top of this, it will enhance the overall efficiency of the organization.
 Businesses will benefit from high morale and minimized turnover.